richfitz/git-intro/installation.md

 # Installation

 Please run through all the steps below before the workshop tomorrow, as installation has a habit of taking up all the available time.
-If you get stuck, come early (I will be there from 13:30) and we'll try and get you sorted.
+If you get stuck, please send me a message on slack beforehand and I'll try and help.

 ## Install git